samfitgen/trgen/docs/Sustained_Power_Build-Mid_Volume.md

 # Trainer Road Plan: Sustained Power Build - Mid Volume

+> Coming off some consistent base training and adequate recovery following your
+> last phase of training should find you eager to do the work necessary to lift
+> your sustained-power capabilities.
+This plan will pursue that outcome from a
+> number of different angles, all effective in terms of increasing your strength
+> endurance, fatigue resistance and that ever-important mental ability to
+> withstand long bouts of relentless discomfort.
+>
+> Whether you're a road racer, a time trialist or multisport athlete, a marathon
+> mountain biker or perhaps a century or gran fondo participant, pushing the
+> pedals hard and doing it for a long time is a necessity.
+>
+> It's for this very reason that the Sustained Power Build plans were developed
+> -- to more specifically build your ability to push high, steady watts without
+> fading over lengthy durations during multi-hour events.

 ## Week 1

 > As you'd expect, Week 1 offers your first crack at assessing any improvements